* THIS POST CONTAINS AFFILIATE, PRODUCT AND THIRD-PARTY LINKS. *

 Hopefully you now have a better understanding of what Holy Week is, and why we take time to reflect and celebrate the events of this week.
 If you still have questions I would suggest you reach out to your pastor, youth pastor, or kids pastor and ask them to help you better understand Holy Week.

 If you are not connected with a church, feel email us here at Life in the Higham House.
 We would be happy to help you in any way we can.
 You can also leave a question in the comments below!
 Be sure to join us starting this Sunday, as we begin Family Devotions for Holy Week!
 Then check in with us every day through Holy Week for the daily devotion.
-Each day's post will go live at 1 PM EST. It's going to be a great week.
-Happy Easter! - the higham family
+Each day's post will go live at 9 AM EST. It's going to be a great week.
+Happy Easter! - jay & amy

 0 Comments